Gena-Tin/porten/README.md

 ## Key Features

-- Developed using HTML, CSS, SCSS, and JS.
+- Developed using Vite, HTML, CSS, SCSS, and JS.
 - Integrated slider "Swiper" for convenient product browsing.
 - Responsive design for optimal viewing on all devices.